 The purpose of the battle group stationed in Estonia is to demonstrate solidarity, to strengthen Estonia’s independent defence capability, to deter Russia and keep the peace; in other words, the battle group is ready, if necessary, to stand with the Estonian Defence Forces against Russian aggression, in order to buy time until the arrival of Allied Forces.

-As a result of long-term and fruitful military cooperation, the United Kingdom, acting as the lead country, and France and Denmark, acting as contributing countries, decided to deploy units to Estonia.
+As a result of long-term and fruitful military cooperation, the United Kingdom, acting as the lead country, and France, Denmark and Iceland, acting as contributing countries, decided to deploy units to Estonia.

 Declaration » (PDF)

 The Allied battalion battle group, which arrived in Estonia in the spring of 2017, and is operating at Tapa within the composition of the 1st Infantry Brigade of the Defence Forces, is comprised of nearly 1200 servicemen.
 The United Kingdom is contributing more than 800 servicemen, who will be equipped with Challenger 2 tanks, Warrior infantry fighting vehicles, and AS90 self-propelled guns.
 France is contributing a unit with 300 servicemen to the combat group, which will be armed with Leclerc tanks, VBCI infantry fighting vehicles and VAB armoured vehicles.
 The French will be serving at Tapa for eight months, after which they will be replaced by a Danish unit.

 The land forces battle group has independent combat capability provided by all of the equipment and armaments that are standard for armoured units: combat tanks, infantry fighting vehicles, self-propelled artillery, anti-tank and anti-aircraft guns, pioneer armoured vehicles, and various other types of armoured support vehicles (communication, medical, logistics).

 Since April 2014, a U.S. Army unit has been stationed in Estonia.